 - 1/4 cup Swerve Sweetener or other erythritol

 - 3 tbsp chia seeds

-- In a medium saucepan over medium heat, combine berries, erythritol and water.
+In a medium saucepan over medium heat, combine berries, Swerve, and water.

 - Bring to a boil and cook until berries are soft enough to mash with a fork.
 Mash to desired consistency.

 - Remove from heat and stir in chia seeds.
 Let cool.

 - Transfer to a glass jar and refrigerate 2 to 3 hours to set.